pagekit/docs/developer-guides/themes.md

 };
 ```

-## Add Theme tab to Node configuration in Site Tree
+## Add a Theme tab to the Node configuration in the Site Tree
 Often you want to attach theme options to a specific Node in the Site tree.
-For example you want to allow the user to pick a Hero image which can be different per page.
+For example, you want to allow the user to pick a Hero image, which can be different per page.
 To do so, we can add a _Theme_ tab to the Site interface.

 ```php
 'events' => [